cschwan/hep-mc/README.rst

   ``long double`` and custom types),
 - *modularized* which makes it easy to develop new integration algorithms on top of known ones - e.g. VEGAS with a modified rebinning algorithm,
-- *compatible* to the new C++11 random number generators [1]_.
-As a side effect, it is possible to write and use custom generators, e.g. to generate quasi-random numbers.
+- *compatible* to the new C++11 random number generators interface, see e.g.
+  here: http://en.cppreference.com/w/cpp/numeric/random.
+This enables one to choose between a variety of standard generators or to write a custom one and use it with the integration routines.

 Furthermore, for VEGAS